-SCCWRP’s research falls into two main categories that reflect the two main routes by which organisms become exposed to sediment contamination: direct exposure, where bottom-dwelling marine life come into contact with and/or ingests contamination in sediment and/or water, and indirect exposure, where predators accumulate pollutants in their bodies as they consume contaminated prey.
-Each exposure route calls for a different conceptual approach to build a comprehensive assessment framework that can accurately measure and estimate the impacts of sediment contamination on the organisms exposed to it, including humans.
-SCCWRP’s goal is to build a common, agreed-upon technical foundation for assessing sediment quality to help water-quality managers make better-informed decisions about sediment remediation and clean-up activities.
+SCCWRP’s research falls into the two main categories that reflect the two main routes by which organisms become exposed to sediment contamination: (1) direct exposure, where bottom-dwelling marine life come into contact with and/or ingests contamination in sediment, and (2) indirect exposure, where predators accumulate toxins in their bodies as they consume contaminated prey.
+Given SCCWRP’s progress, researchers are transitioning to expansion and refinements of assessment frameworks, building tools that promote usability and applicability,, and enhancing toxicity testing infrastructure.

-This year, SCCWRP is continuing its work across both the direct and indirect exposure arenas, as well as pursuing case studies that can assist in translating water and sediment quality objectives to application by environmental managers.
-SCCWRP’s focus for 2019-20 will be on:
+This year, SCCWRP is continuing to assist environmental managers in translating water and sediment quality objectives into application.
+SCCWRP’s focus for 2020-21 will be on: